Category Archives: Special News

 Phishing and Social Engineering

-Phishing and social engineering campaigns are still a top source of ransomware and other malware[1].
+Phishing and social engineering campaigns are the #1 source of ransomware and other malware[1].

 Phishing is a type of cybersecurity attack where malicious actors send messages pretending to be a trusted person.
 Social Engineering is the psychological manipulation of people into performing actions like installing malicious software, clicking a malicious link, or divulging sensitive information.